JackDamato/JIMS/README.md

 # JIM
-HackGT 11 Project with Jack D, Ivanka S, and Maya A. Hi
+HackGT 11 Project with Jack D, Ivanka S, and Maya A.